DataStax-Examples/all_astra_apis/README.md

 * test/multi_table_api.js: test the functionality of the table_multi_api.js
 * test/KeyspaceMapper.js: test the functionality of the KeyspaceMapper
 * test/sample_data.js: sample data for table_multi_api.js

-### Prerequisites
-* This requires a recent version of Node.js; I was using v14.7
-* You'll also need an Astra database (can be set up for free)

 ## Setup and Running